Dead Calm (film): Filming

 The film was shot over a 6-month span in Queensland's Whitsunday Islands beginning in May 1987.
 George Miller directed some sequences himself, including one where Sam Neill's character is tormented in the boat by a shark.
-This scene ended up being dropped from the final film.
+This scene ended up being dropped from the final cut of the film.

-The sequence in which John kills Hughie with a flare was filmed at the request of Warner Bros seven months after principal photography finished.
-As written, the film originally ended with Rae setting Hughie adrift on a life raft to ostensibly die at sea; the studio was unhappy with this ambiguity and wanted a definite fate for the film's antagonist.
+The sequence in which John kills Hughie with a flare was filmed at the request of Warner Bros.
+Pictures seven months after principal photography finished.
+As written, the film originally ended with Rae setting Hughie adrift on a life raft, probably to die at sea; the studio was unhappy with this ambiguity and wanted a definite fate for the film's antagonist.

 Sam Neill met his future wife Noriko Watanabe during filming.

 Music

-The synthesizer-driven film score was composed and performed by New Zealand musician Graeme Revell, of the industrial group SPK.
+The synthesiser-driven film score was composed and performed by New Zealand musician Graeme Revell, of the industrial group SPK.
 Dead Calm was Revell's first ever film score, and earned him an AFI Award for Best Original Music Score.

+Release

+Dead Calm was released theatrically in the United States and Canada on 7 April 1989 by Warner Bros.
+Pictures.
+The film had its Australian release the following month on 26 May 1989, distributed by Roadshow Films.

 Reception

 Box office

-Dead Calm grossed $2,444,407 at the box office in Australia, which is equivalent to $4,253,268 in 2009 dollars.
-It grossed $7,825,009 in the U.S.
+Dead Calm opened at number six at the United States box office, earning $2,463,551 during its opening weekend at 959 venues.
+It went on to gross a total of $7,825,009 in the United States.
+In Australia, the film earned $2,444,407.